Torkel Ravndal: Career

 In 1962, Ravndal began training at the gym of "Samson" (Jan Harry Hasselquist) in Stavanger.
 Ravndal and Samson later toured together and held several strength shows around Norway.
 In 1963, Ravndal moved to Denmark and lived there for 5 years while working as an instructor at a health club.
 In 1965 he won his first national championship gold medal in powerlifting and had already set the Nordic record in the deadlift of 281 kg.
 He also proceeded to break the national bench press record.

 During the 1969 NBA Norwegian Powerlifting Championships held in Blindernhallen, Oslo, he broke the deadlift world record held by the American Don Cundy with a lift of 357.5 kg.
 In this meet, he also bench pressed 192.5 kg for a new national record, and also squatted 200 kg for a raw total of 750 kg.

 In May 1970, Ravndal and Cundy had a famous duel for the deadlift world record where Cundy took the record to 365 kg only to be beaten by Ravndal with 367.5 kg.
 Ravndal extended his world record to 375 kg in the same year and also claimed to have done 402.5 kg in 1976 during training.
 He was also known for his one-handed deadlifting.

 Throughout the 70s, Ravndal embarked on an extensive strongman show tour sometimes collaborating with Arve Opsahl which attracted many people.
 Some of his famous acts included driving a seven-inch nail through a three-inch plank with his bare fist, bending cast iron bars with bare hands while holding them from his teeth, bending horseshoes, and holding up two small planes trying to move in the opposite directions with just his arms.

-In 1973, Ravndal wrapped an iron chain around, straddled, and hip-lifted the legendary Sterke Nils Stone weighing 570 kg affiliated with the 18th century legend of Nils Olavsson Langedal of Seljord.
+In 1973, Ravndal wrapped an iron chain around, straddled, and hip-lifted the legendary Sterke Nils Stone weighing 570 kg affiliated with the 18th century legend of Nils Olavsson Langedal of Seljord Municipality.

 Once while entertaining with his strongman show, a woman was involved in a car accident nearby, and Ravndal lifted the car off her (enough for other helpers to pull her away).
 In the process he suffered injuries to his hands as a result of the car's metal bumper cutting into them.

 He continued his feats of strengths well into the 80s and even participated in famous televised strongman competitions such as Europe's Strongest Man even at the age of 48.

 In 1999, Norwegian pop rock band DeLillos made a song in honour of Ravndal which featured in their album Kast alle papirene.

 Ravndal had to stop performing in 2000 due to asthma, and died in 2004.